TouchMe-Inc/l4d2_fix_versus_spawn_witch/README.md

 # About fix_vs_spawn_witch
-The plugin corrects the position of the witch in versus mode
+In the second round, the witch always takes the position of the first round witch.